Jessicarrr/TalkToPawns/Docs/Help.md

 - Presets: Choose either Use CLBlast, or Use CuBlas (if using Cuda)
 - GPU ID: Selects which GPU will run your model
 - Low VRAM: Useful if you have limited VRAM
-- GPU Layers: Adjust for optimal speeds
+- GPU Layers: Adjust for optimal speeds.
+0 means running completely on your CPU.
 - Context Size: Determines how much of the conversation the AI can analyze at once
 - Model: Select the model you downloaded